loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 ### Infrastructure

 - [**django-mailer**](https://pypi.org/project/django-mailer/): Queues emails for sending later.
 Prevents email sending from blocking requests.
 - [**django-apscheduler**](https://pypi.org/project/django-apscheduler/): A pretty simple way of adding scheduling features to Django, with minimal dependencies.
-I use it for django-mailer abd other tasks that need to run on a schedule.
+I use it for django-mailer and other tasks that need to run on a schedule.
 - [**django-storages**](https://pypi.org/project/django-storages/): Custom storage backends for Django.
 Essential for S3 or other cloud storage.

 ## Django's enduring strengths